KamKranse/C_The_Hard_Way/README.md

 # C_The_Hard_Way
-Example code from learning C the hard way
+Example code from learning C the hard way and initial GIT learning